JeremyAube/plant-water-automation/README.md

 sensors and 5v water pumps.

 I am also increasingly interested in IoT and embedded programming.
-This project will serve as a way to learn the basics of electrnic circuts and embedded programming.
+This project will serve as a way to learn the basics of circuts and embedded programming.
 I know basicaly nothing at the time of starting this project.

 ## Future